 Union Pacific delivered SD40-2c locomotive U.P. #3105, caboose U.P.P. #24567, and insulated boxcar U.P. #453665 to the fairgrounds at 5:40am, on Sunday, January 26, 2014.

 A comprehensive timeline and photos of these events are chronicled on our Twitter page.
 RailGiants Twitter

-When a move date has been selected, it will be announced by Union Pacific as soon as is practical.
-However, the move is subject to many factors that can change on short notice.
-Anyone planning to follow the move should keep their plans flexible.
+This schedule is subject to many factors that can change on short notice.
+Anyone planning to follow this train should keep their plans flexible.

 Big Boy & RailGiants News around the web

 Union Pacific Community Ties, April 3, 2014